-Using administrative data, this study characterizes trends in the surgical management of BPO surgery within a single-payer, government funded health care system in Ontario, Canada.
-A total of 136,459 men with BPO were surgically managed between January 1, 1994 and December 31, 2014.
-Over the study period, transurethral resection of the prostate gland comprised the majority of interventions (91.5%) followed by endoscopic laser prostatectomy (6.2%), open/laparoscopic prostatectomy (1.5%) and other BPO procedures (0.8%).
-The total number of annual BPO surgeries per 10,000 patient population significantly decreased over time in patient's over the age of 50.

-No significant change in BPO surgical management trends were observed between 1994-2001.
-However, from 2002 - 2014 the number of TURP procedures significantly decreased (92.1% to 76.9%) corresponding with a significant increase in the use of endoscopic laser prostatectomy (3.5% to 21.9%).
-These findings are consistent with previously reported trends internationally, 9-14 though contrast with prior work in Canada.
-Hueber et al. captured Canadawide trends in BPO management between 2007-2011.
-The authors observed no significant change in the utilization of TURP over the time period but did find a trend towards increased use of endoscopic laser prostatectomy.
+Using administrative data, this study characterizes trends in the surgical management of BPO surgery within a singlepayer, government-funded healthcare system in Ontario, Canada.
+A total of 136 459 men with BPO were surgically managed between January 1, 1994 and December 31, 2014.
+Over the study period, TURP comprised the majority of interventions (91.5%), followed by endoscopic laser prostatectomy (6.2%), open/laparoscopic prostatectomy (1.5%), and other BPO procedures (0.8%).
+The total number of annual BPO surgeries per 10 000 patient population significantly decreased over time in patients over the age of 50.
+No significant change in BPO surgical management trends were observed from 1994-2001; however, from 2002-2014, the number of TURP procedures significantly decreased (92.1% to 76.9%), corresponding with a significant increase in the use of endoscopic laser prostatectomy (3.5% to 21.9%).
+These findings are consistent with previous-ly reported trends internationally,9-14 although contrast with prior work in Canada.
+Hueber et al captured Canada-wide trends in BPO management between 2007 and 2011.15 The authors observed no significant change in the use of TURP over the time period but did find a trend towards increased use of endoscopic laser prostatectomy.